You can’t judge a book by its cover. Still, people do it all the time.

 4. Create the 3D book cover online

 Multiple online tools are available to transform your flat design into a 3D book cover.
 Upload your layout, follow the instructions, and see your 3D book cover come to life.

 If you feel online generators offer limited results based on your customization needs and have some free time on your hands, you can also try to use the online tutorials available to teach yourself to use Photoshop [$23,79/ monthly], Pixlr, or Gimp.

 - your book cover in good resolution,

 - a 3D book cover template (you can get one easily from any stock photo database),

 - your spine in a separate image (if you choose from spine book templates),

-The spine is extremely simple to make: you just need to write the author’s name and the title vertically upwards (on downwards, if you are American) in front of a white background or the background colour of your book cover.
-If your color is a picture, you could pretend that the picture continues on the spine, like here:
+The spine is extremely simple to make: you just need to write the author’s name and the title vertically upwards in front of a white background or the background color of your book cover.

 The last step is to review your work.
 Ensure your title and author name are legible and the design elements are cohesive.
 Remember, if something doesn't seem right, you can always tweak it until you are satisfied with the results.